Lazar Jovanović (writer): Epistolija

 Lazar Jovanović's 1842 book is referred to in literature as Epistolija (Cyrillic: Епистолија), and it is kept in Belgrade in the National Library of Serbia, in its collection of old and rare books (Rs 97).
 The manuscript was commissioned by the Church of the Annunciation in the village of Osječani in the Doboj area, and Jovanović wrote it in Tešanj.
-It contains a version of an apocryphal epistle known by various names, such as the Epistle of Christ from Heaven, Letter from Heaven and Sunday Letter.
+It contains a version of an apocryphal epistle known by various names, such as the Epistle of Christ from Heaven.
 This epistle is found in a great number of versions written in many languages within traditions of both Eastern and Western Christianity.
 It was first mentioned in AD 584 in a letter by Licinian, the Bishop of Cartagena (in the Byzantine part of Spain), in which he strongly condemned it.
 The epistle claims to have been written by Jesus Christ or God and descended from heaven, usually to Rome or Jerusalem.
 It curses those who doubt its divine origin, and promises benefits to those who copy and spread it further or read it in public.
 It could also be used as a personal or household amulet.
 Eastern Church authorities were not unanimous in its condemnation, and there are indications that it was sometimes read at church services.

 Epistolija is written on paper and contains 30 leaves measuring 200 by 155 millimetres, while the size of the text columns is 130 by 120 millimetres, with 12 to 14 lines per page.
 The covers are made of wooden boards coated with dark brown leather, measuring 205 by 160 millimetres.
 Normal text is written in black ink, and the headings in red.
 Folios 2r, 20v–23v, 26r–29v and 30v were left empty by the writer, but some of these leaves contain later inscriptions.